Kristin Mills » Small Groups

 In addition to seeing students individually and in classroom settings, school counselors are trained to teach skills and reinforce learning in small groups.
 Some of the benefits of small group are: students see their concerns are similar to those of others, students learn and practice new behaviors and skills, students gain self confidence in working with others and in making connections with others, students share solutions that have worked for them while also learning what has worked for others, students learn resiliency skills and students learn tolerance for others.

 School Counselors get referrals from teachers for small groups but most of the time students inquire about being in a small group themselves.
 We emphasize that groups are for everyone, and participating does not indicate a problem.
 All students can benefit from learning how to accept responsibility, manage stress, communicate effectively, make decisions and solve problems.
 Students can learn from one another and enhance their self-concepts in a supportive group setting.
-Each group meets once a week during intervention time so they do not miss class time.
+Each group meets once a week during intervention time.
 Groups meet for 7-8 sessions.

 Below is a description of the different topics discussed in group.